devdanim/Croppr.js/README.md

 #### **onCropMove**

-A callback function that is called when the crop region is changing.
+A callback function that is called when the user is changing the crop region.

 * Type: `Function`
 * Arguments: `data = {x, y, width, height}`